iotlabtpe/iotlab_kvs_workshop/README.md

 # KVS C producer workshop (Alpha)

+>For those workshop continued for two hours need to go through the Labs with star(*),
+>One hour workshop should skip them.

 ## **Workshop Objectives**

 - Work through the video ingestion data pipeline and playback of Video